The third lacrosse player at Duke University was just invited, indicted, a team captain.

 Does he not remember this?

-And this has been all over the place since we uh made it public, the origination of all so much of this that's happening now, but the echelon, uh, able danger, all this stuff was started during the Clinton years.
+So much of this that's happening now, but the echelon, Abel Danger, all this stuff was started during the Clinton years.

-Now we've got to go take Bush out because of it.
+And now we've got to go take Bush out because of it.

 Back after this.

-I'm just waiting for this.
+You know, I'm just waiting for this.

-One of them had eaten a football, uh, the other had eaten uh a crushed tennis ball or something.
+The other had eaten a crushed tennis ball or something.

-But I watched the video tape here of these trappers.
+But I watched the videotape here of these trappers.

 An alligator has the brain of an almond.

-All it does is get up, and if it had a day planner, the day planner would say, get up, kill something and eat it, and go to bed.
+And if it had a day planner, the day planner would say, get up, kill something and eat it, and go to bed.

 It's all an alligator calendar would say.

-What else is it gonna do?
+What else is it going to do?

 I mean, it doesn't do anything but eat.